a-weingard/powerbi_adventureworks_dashboard/README.md

 ## Project Overview
 This project showcases an end-to-end Business Intelligence (BI) workflow using **Power BI Desktop**.
-The goal is to transform raw business data into meaningful, interactive dashboards that support **data-driven decision-making**.
+The goal is to transform raw business data into meaningful, interactive dashboards that support **data-driven decision-making**
+(to uncover trends in product performance, customer behavior, and geographic markets, and derive actionable recommendations for business improvement).

 This project simulates real-world tasks such as:
 - Connecting and transforming datasets using **Power Query**